bryanbraun/tiffany.blog/_bags/peak-designs-everyday-backpack.md

 I got the whole shebang y'all.

+# *Update*:

+I tested it with the MacBook Pro in it and it is quite heavy.
+I still didn't feel fatigue in my shoulders which is a very nice bonus.

 ## Whooooo!

 I *finally got my hands on a [Peak Designs Everyday Backpack](https://www.peakdesign.com/collections/everyday-bags/products/everyday-backpack?variant=9783961583660)*!!
 I've wanted this since...probably somewhere in the middle of 2017, before I started working for the company I was interning at[^1].